Established in 2001, The Center for Ethics and Public Affairs coordinates and supports research and discussion of ethics and public affairs.

 It draws from a number of fields overlapping fields, including moral and political philosophy, normative and applied ethics, moral psychology, political theory, and legal theory.
-At the Center for Ethics, faculty, students, and visitors broadly examine critical issues of right and wrong, justice and injustice, citizenship and community.
+At the Center for Ethics and Public Affairs, faculty, students, and visitors broadly examine critical issues of right and wrong, justice and injustice, citizenship and community.

 To provide part of the advanced research infrastructure that attracts and rewards outstanding faculty and graduate students, the Center funds both a Visiting Faculty Fellowship program and a Graduate Fellowship program.